Privacy Policy and Informed Consent

 -

-While online platforms are encrypted and widely used, no online service can be guaranteed to be completely secure.
+While online platforms use encryption and security measures, no online service can be guaranteed to be completely secure.
+If technical difficulties occur, reasonable efforts will be made to continue the session where appropriate.

 For workplace wellbeing services: